Vindevius/KelariosNotes/content/D&D Kelarios/House Rules/House Rules.md

 		- Reactions, such as opportunity attacks, remain the same.
 Players and creatures can only have one reaction per time they are being attacked.
 	- Held Actions
 		- On the rare occasion that someone holds their action, that person will roll a d20.
 If they roll with hope or fear, the normal flow of combat continues based on the result.
 If the player rolls a d20 when their held action is taken, the roll is not affected by the hope and fear system unless it is a critical success or failure.
-1. Death Saves and Scars
+8. Death Saves and Scars
+	- Death Saves are rolled so only the DM and player character can see the roll.
-	- When a player fails a death save, if that roll was with fear, the player rolls on the following injuries table using 2d10s.
+	- When a player fails a death save, if that roll was with fear, the player rolls on the following injuries table using 2d10s, after that player is brought back so that other players don't realize.
 That roll is with disadvantage if the roll was a Nat 1.
 If the roll was with hope, nothing happens.
 The player does not have to roll for another failed death save until after the player is brought back from unconsciousness.
 		- 2 = Lose an Eye
 			- You have disadvantage on Wisdom (Perception) Checks that rely on sight and on ranged attack rolls more than 30 feet away, but you gain advantage on Charisma (Intimidation) Checks.
 Magic such as the *regenerate* spell can restore the lost eye.
 If you have no eyes left after sustaining this injury, you're blinded.
 		- 3 = Lose an Arm or a Hand